AspiredProgrammer/DreamyGoodies/README.md

-This website imitates a hypothetical bakery business, Dreamy Goodies where you can see the products fetched from the MySQL database, manipulated in the background with Spring Boot, and displayed using React.js, HTML, CSS
+This website imitates a hypothetical bakery business, Dreamy Goodies, where you can see the products fetched from the MySQL database, manipulated in the background with Spring Boot, and displayed using React.js, HTML, CSS